-In evaluating management's recommendations regarding the compensation of executive officers, the Compensation Committee considers the compensation offered by other similarly-situated companies, based on its review of information from various publications, its extensive experience with compensation practices in other businesses, information included in proxy statements of similar companies with comparable market capitalization and comparable revenues, its engagement of compensation consultants in prior years, and its members' subjective review of the reasonableness and fairness of proposed compensation in light of all relevant circumstances.
-The companies which the Committee considers to be comparable for purposes of the above analysis (based on revenue, market capitalization and industry), and for which the Committee has been provided data, include: American Axle & Manufacturing Holdings, Inc., CTS Corporation, Dorman Products, Inc., Drew Industries Incorporated, Gentex Corp., Leggett & Platt, Inc., Littlefuse, Inc., Measurement Specialties, Inc., Methode Electronics, Inc., Modine Manufacturing Company, Remy International, Inc., Shiloh Industries, Inc., Standard Motor Products, Inc. and Stoneridge, Inc.
+In evaluating management's recommendations regarding the compensation of executive officers, the Compensation Committee considers the compensation offered by other similarly-situated companies, based on its review of information from various publications, its extensive experience with compensation practices in other businesses, information included in proxy statements of similar companies with comparable market capitalization and comparable revenues, its engagement of compensation consultants (as noted above, a compensation consultant was engaged by the Compensation Committee in 2016 to do a market survey, which was used in part in establishing 2017 executive compensation), and its members' subjective review of the reasonableness and fairness of proposed compensation in light of all relevant circumstances.
+The companies which the Committee considers to be comparable for purposes of the above analysis (based on revenue, market capitalization and industry), and for which the Committee has been provided data, include the following (ticker symbols in parentheses): CTS Corporation (CTS), Dorman Products, Inc. (DORM), Fabrinet (FN), Gentex Corp.
+(GNTX), Kimball Electronics, Inc. (KE), LCI Industries (formerly Drew Industries Inc.) (LCII), Littlefuse, Inc. (LFUS), Methode Electronics, Inc. (MEI), Modine Manufacturing Company (MOD), Shiloh Industries, Inc. (SHLO), Standard Motor Products, Inc. (SMP), Stoneridge, Inc. (SRI) and Superior Industries International, Inc. (SUP).

-2015 Compensation Determinations
+2017 Compensation Determinations